-Ms. Marie Joy T. Co, 41, Filipino, is concurrently the Accounting Manager for the Philippine Geothermal Production Company.
+Ms. Marie Joy C. Reyes, 43, Filipino, is concurrently the Accounting Manager for the Philippine Geothermal Production Company.
 She was an Analyst for Shell Shared Services Philippines from 2004 to 2006, and Auditor for KPMG - Laya Mananghaya from 2003 to 2004.
-Ms. Co is a graduate of Bachelor of Science in Accountancy from De La Salle University, and a Certified Public Accountant.
+Ms. Reyes is a graduate of Bachelor of Science in Accountancy from De La Salle University, and a Certified Public Accountant.

-Ms. Anna Josefina G. Esteban, 56, Filipino, is the Chief Audit Executive of the following publicly listed companies: (i) Belle Corporation; (ii) Premium Leisure Corp; (iii) Pacific Online Systems Corporation; and (iv) APC Group, Inc. Prior to joining the Belle Group, she served as Treasurer and Chief Finance Officer of Miriam (formerly Maryknoll) College Foundation, Inc. and worked at the Asian Development Bank for 18 years as Senior Officer at the Office of the Treasurer, Office of the Auditor General and Operations Evaluation Office.
+Anna Josefina G. Esteban, 57, Filipino, is the Chief Audit Executive of the corporation since September 2016.
+She is also the Chief Audit Executive of the following publicly listed companies such as Belle Corporation, Premium Leisure Corp., and APC Group, Inc. Prior to joining the Belle Group, she served as Treasurer and Chief Finance Officer of Miriam (formerly Maryknoll) College Foundation, Inc. and worked at the Asian Development Bank for 18 years as Senior Officer at the Office of the Treasurer, Office of the Auditor General and Operations Evaluation Office.
 Earlier on, she was the Head of the Finance Systems and Audit Unit of Magnolia Nestle Corporation (a joint venture of San Miguel Corporation and Nestle S.A.).
 She was an auditor and management consultant at Carlos J. Valdes & Co. and was an accounting/finance professor at the College of St. Benilde and the Graduate School of Business of De La Salle University (DLSU).
 Ms. Esteban is a Certified Public Accountant, Certified Information Systems Auditor and Certified Data Privacy Auditor.
 She earned her Bachelor of Science degree in Accounting at the College of the Holy Spirit, Manila and her Master in Business Administration (with distinction) at DLSU.

-Ms. Michelle Angeli T. Hernandez, 52, Filipino, is the Chief Risk Officer of the Company.
+Ms. Michelle Angeli T. Hernandez, 53, Filipino, is the Chief Risk Officer of the Company.
 She is the Compliance Officer, Chief Risk Officer and Vice President for Governance of Belle Corporation, and Compliance Officer and Chief Risk Officer of Premium Leisure Corp., and the Compliance Officer of Pacific Online Systems Corporation.
 She is mainly responsible for developing, implementing and managing various strategies, processes and policies related to Corporate Governance, Enterprise Risk Management and Corporate Affairs for the Company and its subsidiaries.
 She has a bachelor's degree in Tourism (Cum Laude) from the University of Sto.
 Tomas.